wrought/wireless-networking-in-the-developing-world/wndw.md

 #### Parts list

--   •one screw-on N-type female connector
+-   one screw-on N-type female connector

--   •4 cm of copper or brass wire of 2 mm of diameter
+-   4 cm of copper or brass wire of 2 mm of diameter

--   •an oil can of 8.3 cm of diameter and 21 cm of height
+-   an oil can of 8.3 cm of diameter and 21 cm of height